codewithgaji/SensAi/README.md

 - AI-powered **Daily Affirmations & Quotes** tailored to users' moods.
 - **Therapist Integration** for professional guidance.
 - **Gamification** elements like streaks and rewards for consistent journaling.
+## 👥 Created by Team Prime Dev
+SensAi is proudly developed by **Team Prime Dev**, a group of passionate developers dedicated to creating impactful AI-driven solutions.

+Stay tuned for more updates! 🚀✨

+---
+ ### 📌 Contributing
+Want to contribute?
+Fork the repo and submit a pull request!

+### 📩 Contact
+For inquiries, collaborations, or suggestions, reach out to us!

+---
+Made with ❤️ by Team Prime Dev